plattysoft/MSX/raftoid/README.md

 # Raftoid

+The era and time of this story is mostly unknown.
+After contact was lost with the mother ship "Arkanoid", a search and rescue ship "Raftoid" was sent It took many years to arrive at the place, only to be warped in space too, just a little diffent this time

+# Intro

-Raftoid is an Arkanoid-style game written in MSX Basic It is not fast enough to be run as-is, so it needs to be compiled with x-basic/MSX-Basic-Kun or speed up the emulation CPU (about x3 is good)
+Raftoid is an Arkanoid-style game written in MSX Basic It is not fast enough to be run as-is, so it needs to be compiled with x-basic/MSX-Basic-Kun

-Original implementation was using an array to check for bricks, we can VPEEK for the brick we have on the position instead, colors can be the same for multi-hit bricks.

 This directory has some examples of partial code and details.

-background_tile.bas: Example of generating the BG tiles using the VRAM and copying them

 The actual version with all its files is in the `disk` directory, which is the one to be deplyed.

 Try the current version on WebMXS: https://webmsx.org/?DISK=https://github.com/plattysoft/MSX/raw/master/raftoid/Raftoid.dsk&MACHINE=MSX1E

+## PowerUps:

+Current powerups:

+* Yellow ("Rich"): bricks give double points
+* Blue ("Anchor"): ball sticks to the paddle
+* Red ("Fireball"): ball gets through bricks

+## Extra lives

+There are extra lives at
+* 5000
+* 10000
+* 20000
+* 40000
+* 80000
+... and so on

-## PowerUp ideas:
+## Levels

-It would be nice to have RAFT as letters for the bonus

-Right now the sprite is the full letter+ bubble, but rolling letters can be 8x8 sprites instead and then we can use 2 colors for them (BG + Letter)

-Only one powerup falling at a time, random value based on brick?

-Most likely

-* M: Magnet: gives 10 magnets, paddle turns same color as powerup (blue)
-* F: Fireball: ball does not bounce except on undestructible bricks, lasts for 5 bounces on paddle) ball turns red (red)
+There are 5 levels, once completed, the game cycles them again

+* Wall
-* L: Life up
+* Face

-Ideas

-* P: Bonus points
+* Diamond
-* W: Warp level
+* Arrow
-* S: safe line under paddle
-* T: Tripple balls
+* Wave

-R:
-A: Anchor (Magnet)
-F: Fireball
-T:
+There are 3 backgrounds, so to see each level with each background you need to reach Stage 15.
+After that point it just repeats.

+# Source Code structure

 init: Load Sprites, Tiles and font